aws/aws-connected-device-framework/documentation/docs/projects/certificatevendor/overview.md

 }
 ```

+Certificate Vendor supports two methods of requesting certificates:

+* pre-created certificates which live in S3 and are returned vi presigned URL when the device does a `get`
+* a device does a `get` and supplies a CSR in the request - certificate vendor signs the certificate with an IoT registered CA and returns the certificate to the device via the MQTT response

 The device sends a request to the cdf-certificate-vendor via the above publish topic.

 Example MQTT message body sent from the device to the AWS IoT Gateway: